Abhinay-Katta/HardCodedBot/README.md

 Contributions are welcome!
 Please open a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License, I think.